ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 **Promotional packages**

-Promotional packages also contribute a separate discount amount.
+Promotional packages also contribute a separate discount amount, calculated from **Standard Discount Percent Adjust**.

 Its calculation depends on the package line setup:

 - **Add** and **Replace** calculate the promotional discount on the original line amount;
 - **MarkDown** calculates the promotional discount on the remaining amount after the standard line discounts have been applied.

+Bonus program and promotional package amounts are calculated independently from each other.
+Their calculation base can be either the original line amount or the amount remaining after the standard line discounts.

+If a discount source is not applied, its corresponding component amount is `0`.

 **Rounding and reconciliation**

+The system first determines the final standard line discount percent for the sales order line.
-The final line discount is reconciled with the sum of its calculated components.
+It then calculates the total line discount amount and compares it with the sum of the five calculated discount components.

-If a rounding difference appears between the total discount amount and the sum of the five component amounts, the difference is assigned to the largest discount component.
+If a rounding difference appears, the difference is assigned to the largest discount component.

-This ensures that the sum of the separate discount amounts matches the final calculated line discount.
+This ensures that the sum of the separate discount amounts matches the total calculated line discount.

+The calculated component amounts are returned in the sales order document currency.
+For regular sales lines they are typically negative, while for return lines they can be positive.

 ## Categorized additional amounts